 Sense of Self, Sense of Other, Social Inclusion, Social Cohesion

-Phokwane Chronicles was launched at the National Arts Festival, won a Standard Bank Ovation Award and will be at the State Theatre in May 2019.
+Phokwane Chronicles was launched at the National Arts Festival in 2018 and was awarded with a Standard Bank Ovation Award for Excellence.

 Twice (1878 and 1897), the small community of Phokwane, armed with a few guns rose up against the Cape Colonial power.
 When it was over, Phokwane was razed to the ground and 15 of the so-called “Ring- Leaders”, including Kgosi Galeshewe stood trial for their part in the rebellion.
 Facing the death sentence, Galeshewe shocked both the Colonial Empire as well as the public when he pleaded guilty to the murder of the Broome family and to the charges of sedition.
 This however was his strategy for defense.
 He and the Batlhaping nation he represented did not recognize the action of the Colonial Empire in taking control of the land the Batlhaping occupied, with Galeshewe rejecting the Colonial narrative that he had signed papers to this effect.
 His love for his people, and his recognition of the need to stand up to injustice at all costs, underpins the respect still accorded to the legacy of Kgosi Galeshewe today.
 Through music, dance and utilizing an experimental format, ‘Phokwane Chronicles’ opens the space for the exploration of knowledge, culture, leadership and history.